actions-marketplace-validations/dtgreene_keyword-version-bump/README.md

 # Workflow example

-This action relies on [actions/checkout](https://github.com/actions/checkout/) for setting up the environment.
+This action relies on [actions/checkout](https://github.com/actions/checkout/) for checking out the repo and setting up the environment.

 ### example-bump-workflow.yml